 Alcohol Percentage

-The alcohol percentage in vodka is regulated by standards set by various governing bodies and organizations.
-In most countries, vodka is required to have a minimum alcohol content of 40% ABV (alcohol by volume) to be considered a true vodka.
+Various governing bodies and organizations establish standards to regulate the alcohol percentage in vodka.
+To be deemed a true vodka in most countries, it must possess a minimum alcohol content of 40% ABV (alcohol by volume).
+This requirement ensures the authenticity and quality of the vodka.
 This ensures that the spirit is strong enough to be classified as a distilled spirit and maintains a consistent level of potency across different brands and varieties.

 Country-Specific Regulations